 Linear backward models attempt to reconstruct the attended speech envelope by applying a set of linear filters to time-lagged EEG signals \cite{osullivan_attentional_2015, wong_comparison_2018}.
 Then reconstructed envelope is correlated with ground-truth speech envelopes and the stimulus yielding the highest Pearson’s correlation coefficient is identified as the attended one.
 Alternatively, in \cite{decheveigne_decoding_2018}, a hybrid linear approach combining forward and backward models through Canonical Correlation Analysis (CCA) was proposed.

 More recently, due to the progress achieved across data processing fields using deep learning techniques, several non-linear models have been proposed to replace linear backward regression algorithms for AAD.
-For instance in \cite{thornton_robust_2022}, two deep learning backward models, one based on a Fully Connected Neural Network (FCNN) and another one based on a Convolutional Neural Network (CNN) were designed to reconstruct the attended envelope.
+More recently, advances in deep learning across multiple data processing domains have motivated the development of non-linear models to replace traditional linear backward regression approaches for AAD.
+For example, in \cite{thornton_robust_2022}, two deep learning-based backward models were proposed to reconstruct the attended speech envelope: one relying on a Fully Connected Neural Network (FCNN) and another based on a Convolutional Neural Network (CNN).